-Community development involves youth development, development of people with disabilities and various programmes are coordinate at both the district level and at a municipal level.
+Community development involves rolling out of special programmes such as youth development, development of people with disabilities and various programmes.
+These are coordinate at both the district level and at a municipal level.
 There are programmes to empower the community on the issues that seeks to address social needs.

-DEVELOPMENT OF THE PEOPLE WITH DISABILITIES, ELDERLY, WOMEN AND YOUTH
+4.9.18 DEVELOPMENT OF THE PEOPLE WITH DISABILITIES, ELDERLY, WOMEN AND YOUTH

-The municipality is actively involved in empowerment of people living with disabilities.
+The municipality is actively involved in the empowerment of people living with disabilities.
 Various Interventions including facilitation of bursaries and capacity building are ongoing.
-The municipality actively participates in the disability forum at the district level and has its own forum at a ward level and municipal level and local disability forum has recently been established.
+The municipality actively participates in the disability forum at the district level and has its own forum at a ward level and municipal level and local disability forum is in place.

 There is currently elderly forum at a municipal level, and also in the district level.
-The municipality facilitates golden games at ward level and local level.
+The municipality also participates in the elderly sport at all levels.
 The youth development forum establishment is at an advanced stage at all ward levels and currently being re- established at a municipal level.

-Women empowerment is considered as a priority and the forum is being established at ward level to address issues affecting women furthermore OSS is live and vibrant in a number of issues.
+Women empowerment is considered as a priority and the forum is in place at ward and local levels to address issues affecting women furthermore OSS is live and vibrant in a number of issues.
 There is women forum at the district and the municipality actively participates.
 The awareness campaigns on 16 days of activism are also facilitated with all relevant sector departments.